Population and housing censuses by country: New Zealand

 The census in New Zealand is carried out by Statistics New Zealand (Tatauranga Aotearoa), usually every five years.
 The 1951 census was the first year in which Māori and European New Zealanders were treated equally, with European New Zealanders having had a different census form in previous years and separate censuses in the 19th century.
 Results for those censuses before 1966 have been destroyed with a few exceptions and those since will not be available before 2066.

 For the 2001, 2006 and 2013 Censuses of New Zealand, respondents could choose to complete their census questionnaire online.
 The census was scheduled on 8 March 2011.
 However, it was cancelled due to the September 2010 and February 2011 Canterbury earthquake.
 The 1931 census was also cancelled due to the effects of the Great Depression, and was the 1941 census due to the Second World War.

 A census was instead held on 5 March 2013.
 For the 2018 census, online participation was prioritised, with paper forms available upon request.

-The census was also scheduled on 7 March 2023.
+The most recent census was conducted on 7 March 2023.